NatashaTheRobot/SwiftGuru/Readme.md

 <br>

 ## Session 7: Memory Management
-Learn basics of the ARC (`Automatic Reference Counting`) model of memory managements.
-We'd also touch upon the Unsafe API which allows you to create loosely defined (weak!) types.
+Learn how to access memory directly from the unsafe swift API
 <br>
 <br>